Auto Insurance for Veterans: Complete Savings Guide

 Standard Military Discounts

 Most major insurers offer baseline military discounts ranging from 3% to 25%, with the average hovering around 15%.
-Some states, like Louisiana, actually mandate a 25% discount on liability coverage for active-duty service members, National Guard, and Reserve members.
+Some states mandate even deeper savings — Louisiana, for example, requires a 25% discount on liability coverage for active-duty service members, National Guard, and Reserve members.
+As of 2025, Louisiana also provides tax incentives for insurers offering a 25% discount to veterans with at least a 50% disability rating, though availability varies by insurer.

 These discounts typically apply to: